Sankhya-S/NVIDIA_Clinicians_Assistant/README.md

 **Reasoning:**
 This is the first version created based on a prototype provided to us by our NVIDIA partners.
 The base model adds metadata to enhance the relevance of the document chunks.

+**Advanced Document Processing RAG**
 ![NVIDID_Clinicians_Assistant](Image_Folder/RAG-ADParch.png)

 #### Key Features:

+- An LLM is used to extract subheadings from the documents
+- Another call is made to extract content based on the subheadings, then chunk the extracted content into 500-word segments with a 50-word overlap.
+The chunked documents, along with their subheadings and metadata, are stored to the Milvus database.

+**Reasoning:**
+Strategically chunking the documents and storing the subheadings in the database provides the LLM with more contextually relevant information.

+**Hybrid Search RAG**
 ![NVIDID_Clinicians_Assistant](Image_Folder/RAG-Hybrid.png)

 #### Key Features:
+- Documents are chunked with a maximum of 500 words, using a 50-word overlap between chunks
+- Metadata, such as the date of entry, is stored in the Milvus database
+- An additional layer is added to the basic RAG architecture, called Hybrid Search
+- Hybrid Search uses both dense and sparse search techniques

+**Reasoning:**
+Sparse search ensures high precision by matching exact terms, which is critical for queries with specific keywords.
+Dense search improves recall by identifying semantically related documents, even when there’s no direct keyword overlap.
+The results from both searches are combined using a scoring mechanism, where the relevance scores from sparse and dense searches are weighted and aggregated.

 ![NVIDID_Clinicians_Assistant](Image_Folder/RAG-ADP-Hybrid.png)